 In the end, I decided to remain a saver but implement new policies to cover the weaknesses in my strategy:

-1) Whenever I wish to spend money, I consider its value in terms of the amount of work I need to do in order to afford it.
+1) Whenever I wish to spend money, I consider its value in terms of the amount of work I need to do to afford it.
 If I earn $40 per hour and the vacation will cost me $4,000, then I consider if it is worth working for 100 hours for that vacation.
-This helped to control all my big ticket purchases.
+This helped to control all my big-ticket purchases.

-2) I invest part of my extra cashflow in research and self-improvement.
+2) I invest part of my extra cash flow in research and self-improvement.
 The investment must provide a long-term recurring benefit and be value for money.
-I favor tangible objects like supplements and eyeglasses since they convey a tangible benefit.
-Intangible objects like memory techniques learned from workshops tend to be forgotten, unless these are for skills or certifications that can increase my income or advance my life work.
+I favour tangible objects like supplements and eyeglasses since they convey a tangible benefit.
+Intangible objects like memory techniques learned from workshops tend to be forgotten unless these are for skills or certifications that can increase my income or advance my life work.

 3) Whenever I have to choose to decide between spending more money or more time, I choose the alternative that gives me the most value for money.
 For instance, if I can spend a few dollars more per day to save an hour of travel time, but can earn a few times that amount in an hour, I will do so.

-5) There was much hype about the idea of paying for experiences instead of material goods, but I consider that another ‘spender’ type mentality.
-Working hard for hundreds of hours just for a short holiday of artificially sculpted tourist experiences do not appeal to me.
-The only experiences that are worth spending good money on is to give good, sincere people a chance to escape poverty and better their lives.
+5) There was much hype about the idea of paying for experiences instead of material goods, but I consider that another ‘spender’ mentality.
+Working hard for hundreds of hours just for a short holiday of artificially sculpted tourist experiences does not appeal to me.
+The only experiences worth spending money on are to give good, sincere people a chance to escape poverty and better their lives.